Continuing Education Units

 - AAAE Leadership - Members serving as chairman or vice chairman of a standing AAAE committee earn six credits per year of service.
 Members of the AAAE Board of Examiners earn 12 credits per year.
 Each panelist serving on a Final Interview panel receives one CEU for each hour of the Final Interview with a maximum of three CEU's for each Final Interview conducted.
 Members of the AAAE Board of Directors (including chapter presidents) receive 12 credits per year.
 Mentors for executive candidates receive 12 credits per candidate mentored, which will be submitted by the Board of Examiners.

-- ANTN Tapes - You may view Airport News and Training Network (ANTN) program tapes to earn CEU credits, at the rate of one CEU per hour of viewing.
+- ANTN Tapes - Members may view Airport News and Training Network (ANTN) program tapes to earn CEU credits, at the rate of one CEU per hour of viewing.

 Who is responsible for keeping track of my CEUs?

-AAAE automatically enters your CEU credits for all sponsored events.
-You are responsible for submitting CEU credits for qualifying activities not sponsored by AAAE by using the CEU Credit Submission Form.
-We also recommend that you keep a personal tally of your accumulated CEUs as a backup against errors.
-You are also required to retain documentation supporting your non-sponsored CEU activities for five years.
+AAAE automatically enters CEU credits for all AAAE nationally sponsored events.
+Members are responsible for submitting CEU credits for qualifying activities not sponsored by AAAE through their AAAE online profile under the CEU tab.
+We also recommend keeping a personal tally of accumulated CEUs as a backup against errors.
+Members are required to retain documentation supporting non-sponsored CEU activities for five years.

 Can I check my current CEU total online?

 You can view all of your accumulated CEU credits in your online AAAE profile.
-First log into your account.
-Then go to your AAAE profile and click on the "My CEUs" tab.
+First log into aaae.org.
+Then go to "My Account" your account.
+Then click on the "CEU" tab.
 Any CEUs that you have earned up to this point should be reflected on this page.
 If you do not see credits that feel you have earned, please submit them online by using the Self Submitted CEUs tool.
 Please do not enter CEUs for AAAE National Meetings.
 Those will be recorded for you.
 The best way to retain this information is to document your CEU activities carefully.

 I have accumulated more than 55 CEUs during my current three-year cycle.
 Can I roll those over into the next cycle?